 Duke University Libraries' Data and GIS Services staff help Duke community members make effective use of data and geographic information systems for research and teaching.
 In addition, they consult with faculty, staff and students on topics such as:

-- Data managment planning, including completing the data management plan required for National Science Foundation proposals
+- Data managment planning, including completing the data management plan such as those required for National Science Foundation proposals

 - Depositing research data in DukeSpace for archiving and access